+II.
 Discussion

-4. The FG considered its task and discussed issues surrounding the topic.
-They agreed that by identifying what the outcome of the study should be and what questions it should answer, the Terms of Reference for the working group could be developed.
-The group proceeded to discuss what it felt was not clear regarding international recognition of PFAs.

-5. It was felt that the meaning of the international recognition of a PFA was unclear and that it should be defined.

-6. The FG thought that the benefits of an international recognition system needed to be identified.
-The benefits would include those for importing and exporting countries, developing and least-developed countries and international trade in general.

-7. The role of the IPPC in the recognition of PFAs needed to be investigated.
-It was thought that the IPPC could be directly involved in the recognition process, could identify the body to carry out the recognition or could certify the results of the recognition process.

-8. The group discussed the recognition system of the World Organization for Animal Health (OIE).
-The group felt that an understanding of the OIE experience would be helpful for the feasibility study and thought that a member of OIE could be invited to the working group meeting.
+- 2. The FG considered its task and discussed issues surrounding the topic.
+It agreed that, by identifying what the outcome of the study should contain and what questions it should answer, the Terms of Reference for the working group could be developed. - 3.
+The FG felt that the meaning of the international recognition of a PFA was unclear and that it should be defined. - 4.
+The FG thought that the benefits of an international recognition system needed to be identified.
+The benefits would include those for importing and exporting countries, developing and least-developed countries, and international trade in general. - 5.
+The role of the IPPC in the recognition of PFAs needed to be investigated.
+It was thought that the IPPC could be directly involved in the recognition process, could identify the body to carry out the recognition or could certify the results of the recognition process. - 6.
+The FG discussed the recognition system of the World Organization for Animal Health (OIE).
+It felt that an understanding of the OIE experience would be helpful for the feasibility study and thought that a member of OIE could be invited to the working group meeting.

+2 CPM 2006/14

-9. The role of ISPMs in international recognition of PFAs were discussed.
-It was uncertain if an ISPM on the subject was needed before any work could be done or if additional pest specific standards would be needed first.
+7. The role of ISPMs in international recognition of PFAs was discussed.
+It was uncertain if an ISPM on the subject was needed before any work could be done or if additional pest specific standards would be needed before international recognition could take place.

-10. Who would fund the process of recognition and the costs of such a system were considered.
-It was thought that there could be several ways to finance the system but the different options and their practicality needed some investigation.

-11. The liability and responsibility of the recognition of PFAs were felt to be key issues.
+- 8. Who would fund the process of international recognition and the costs of such a system were considered.
+It was thought that there could be several ways to finance the system but the different options and their practicality needed some investigation. - 9.
+The liability and responsibility of the international recognition of PFAs were felt to be key issues.
 In cases of error, it would be important to know at which stage of the recognition process the fault laid.
 Assurance and verification could also be important for this reason.

-Terms of Reference for the working group
+III.
+Terms of reference for the working group

-12. The questions that the FG felt the working group should answer and the issues they deemed to be important were used to construct the Terms of Reference.
-They are attached as Annex I.
+10. The questions that the FG felt the working group should answer and the issues they deemed to be important were used to construct Terms of Reference (attached as Annex 1).

+IV.
 Composition of the working group

-13. The FG felt that the working group should be small and should include a representative from each of the FAO regions, plus the Bureau.
-The members of the working group should have phytosanitary experience and knowledge of PFAs and accreditation and auditing systems.
+11. The FG felt that the working group should be small and should include a representative from each of the FAO regions, plus the Bureau.
+The members of the working group should have phytosanitary experience, and knowledge of PFAs and accreditation and auditing systems.
 It was also felt that an understanding of the OIE experience would be helpful for the feasibility study and that the working group could invite a member of OIE to attend the meeting.
-The composition of the working group is part of the Terms of Reference, provided in Annex I.
+The composition of the working group is part of the Terms of Reference, provided in Annex 1.